 The good news is exercise can help gut bacteria in as little as six weeks.
 Researchers say the gut is healthier and more diverse in those who exercise, but activity needs to be regular and routine to keep gut bacteria topped up.

-Whether it’s scoring a goal, diving into a pool or exploring the climbing wall, taking part in sport has been shown to ease depression, anxiety and emotional distress.
-A review of research has found that even a single exercise session can have an immediate stress-busting effect and another review found that a regime of 10- to 30-minute exercise is sufficient for mood improvements.
+A review of research has found that even a single exercise session can have an immediate stress-busting effect and another review found that a regime of 10 to 30 minutes of exercise is sufficient for mood improvements.
 Another year-long study concluded that the benefits on mental health are long term too.

-Working out has so much potential to enhance our wellbeing: low-intensity aerobic exercises, such as walking, yoga or swimming for 30–35 minutes, 3–5 days a week over 10–12 weeks have been shown to deliver the most powerful stress relief.
+Working out has so much potential to enhance our wellbeing.
+Even low-intensity aerobic exercises such as walking, yoga or jogging for 30 to 35 minutes, 3 to 5 days a week over 10 to 12 weeks have been shown to deliver the most powerful stress relief.